WDD 330: Web Frontend Development II

 3. the HTML element (listElement) in which to render the product list (output target).

 4. Finally, use the dataSource to get the list of products to work with.
-We could do that in the constructor or in an init() method.
+You could do that in the constructor or in an init() method.
 One advantage of the init method is that it will allow us to use async/await when calling the promise in getData().

 Click for example code (ProductList.mjs)

-export default class ProductListing {
+export default class ProductList {

 constructor(category, dataSource, listElement) {